Due to essential maintenance some of our online forms and maps will be unavailable on Saturday 22 February from 8am to 2pm.

 Similar restrictions were implemented at the Hambrook junction during the major repairs to Bromley Heath Viaduct a few years earlier, which helped the flow of traffic.

 We are continually monitoring the air quality at Hambrook.
-We are required to supply two consecutive years of compliant monitoring data to the Joint Air Quality Unit, which show the roadside nitrogen dioxide levels are within the legal limit (40 µg/m3).
-The government’s Joint Air Quality Unit (JAQU) was established by Defra and the Department for Transport to deliver the national nitrogen dioxide reduction strategies.
+We are required to supply 2 consecutive years of compliant monitoring data to the government’s Joint Air Quality Unit (JAQU), which show that the roadside nitrogen dioxide levels are within the legal limit (40 µg/m3).
+JAQU was established by Defra and the Department for Transport to deliver the national nitrogen dioxide reduction strategies.

 It took longer than expected to obtain the required data due to the Covid-19 pandemic.
 Data gathered for 2020 and 2021 was not typical and was not accepted as representative of normal conditions.